aryn-ai/sycamore/docs/source/aryn_cloud/aryn_partitioning_service.md

 partitioned_docset = pdf_docset.partition(ArynPartitioner())
 ```

+If you are processing a large PDF with OCR, you might benefit from using the `pages_per_call` option.
+This is only available when using the Partition function in Sycamore.
+This option divides the processing of your document into batches of pages, and you specify the size of each batch.

 ## Using `curl`

 We recommend using the Aryn SDK, but you can also use `curl` to access the Aryn Partitioning Service directly.